ConsciousBone/consciousbone.github.io/README.md

 # ConsciousBone website
-yes, i know this could be better
+yes, i know this could be better, i really do not care though.

-> take whatever you want from this, i use the unlicense license.
+web development is awful btw dont get into it, become an ios dev instead